-Resolving the imbalance

-There are two potential causes of the imbalance: missing fluxes or inaccurate flux estimates.
-Clearly, even with the best efforts, the flux estimates described above are often tenuously estimated or omitted and hold significant uncertainties.
-As shown, refining those directly is very difficult, and thus many in the community aim to apply a new constraint to the puzzle (e.g., Cameron and Vance, 2014; Ciscato et al., 2018; Little et al., 2020; Vance et al., 2016).
-Assuming the ocean is at or near steady state with respect to Ni, the fluxes and the abundance weighted isotopic compositions of the Ni sources and sinks should balance (eq.
-X and X).
-Therefore, one can use isotope mass balance to constrain the fluxes and Ni marine budget in three dimensions (i.e., mass flux, Ni concentration, and δ60/58Ni).
-This approach has been successfully applied to support the balance of inputs and outputs for other elemental cycles (e.g., Mo, summaryized in Kendall et al. (2017)), and is currently in use to better constrain similarly elusive metals (e.g., Cu, Zn; Little et al. (2014)).
-To apply this approach, we must know the isotopic compositions of major fluxes(Cameron et al., 2009; Cameron and Vance, 2014; Gall et al., 2013)(Alvarez et al., 2021; Ciscato et al., 2018; Gueguen et al., 2020, 2016; Gueguen and Rouxel, 2021; Little et al., 2020; Sorensen et al., 2020; Vance et al., 2016).
+There are two potential causes of the apparent imbalance: missing fluxes or inaccurate flux estimates.
+Clearly, even with the best efforts, the flux estimates described above are tenuous, and hold significant uncertainties, if not omitted altogether.
+As discussed, refining the estimates directly is very difficult, and thus many in the community have applied a new constraint to the puzzle, Ni isotopic composition (δ60Ni, eq.
+X) (e.g., Cameron and Vance, 2014; Ciscato et al., 2018; Little et al., 2020; Vance et al., 2016).
+Assuming the ocean is at or near steady state with respect to Ni, the elemental fluxes and fluxweighted isotopic compositions of the Ni sources and sinks should balance (eq.
+X .
+Therefore, one can use isotope mass balance to constrain the fluxes and Ni marine budget in three dimensions (i.e., mass flux, Ni concentration, and δ60Ni).
+This approach has been successfully applied to support the balance of inputs and outputs for other elemental cycles (e.g., Mo, summaryized in Kendall et al. (2017)), and is currently in use to better constrain other apparent marine metal budget imbalances (e.g., Cu, Zn; Little et al. (2014)).

+δxNisample=xNi58NisamplexNi58NiSRM 986-1×1000‰ where SRM 986 is a Ni isotope standard

+i=inputFluxi×δ60Nii=j=outputFluxj×δ60Nij

+To apply this approach, we must know the isotopic compositions of major fluxes.
+Initial investigations found that all known major sinks were isotopically heavier than sources, suggesting a missing light sink or heavy source or largely misunderstood isotopic compositions (Cameron et al., 2009; Cameron and Vance, 2014; Gall et al., 2013).
+Subsequent studies have yet to conclusively identify the missing light sink or heavy source, and mostly either corroborated the findings of early studies or highlighted areas which require further exploration (Alvarez et al., 2021; Ciscato et al., 2018; Gueguen et al., 2020, 2016; Gueguen and Rouxel, 2021; Little et al., 2020; Sorensen et al., 2020; Vance et al., 2016).
 While the isotopic compositions of known sources are reasonably well characterized, the sinks are difficult to ascertain.
-Once the major isotope parameters have been identified, we can apply the isotope mass balance constraint, evaluate the flux estimates, and hopefully resolve the mass imbalance.

-Maybe unsurprisingly, there is an isotope mass imbalance.
-The known sources are isotopically lighter than the oceans and the known sinks are seemingly incredibly variable or have isotopic compositions greater than or equal to the ocean.
-The combination of these imbalances points to a significant missing component (or components) or largely misunderstood isotopic compositions.
 But which fluxes are the most in need of additional examination and which fluxes may be significant, but are missing from the previous budgets?
-To address these questions, we first look at what is known about the isotopic composition of components within the previously modeled marine Ni budgets.
+To address these questions, we first look at what is known about the isotopic composition of components within the previously modeled marine Ni budgets

 Oceans

-The oceans are often the point of reference for the isotopically light or heavy character of a flux and will be described first.
 The deep ocean is globally homogenous, with an isotopic composition between 1.3‰ to 1.4‰ (Archer et al., 2020; Takano et al., 2017; Yang et al., 2020) while the surface ocean varies.
 The South Pacific (Takano et al., 2017), North Pacific (Yang et al., 2020), and South Atlantic (Archer et al., 2020) all show significant trends towards isotopically heavy values in the surface waters, up to 1.78‰, which are coupled with surface [Ni] depletions down to ca. 2 nM.
 In contrast, the Indian sector of the Southern Ocean, which displays a nutrient like surface [Ni] depletion although less pronounced, shows no enrichment in the heavier isotopes in surface waters (R. M. Wang et al., 2019).
 This discrepancy may be due to regional biology; Archer et al. (2020) hypothesize that the differing dominating species between south (diatom dominated) and north (cyanobacteria dominated) of the polar front results in the differing surface water isotopic compositions.

 Inputs